Rubber Fatigue Mats

 Some rubber fatigue mats have a flat top surface, while others will have a subtle texture formulated across the top.
 These textures can be grooves or diamond patterns to enhance traction.
 A gritty texture is sometimes available, further reducing slip hazards.

-Bubble-shaped textures help to deliver added anti fatigue properties as well.
+Bubble-shaped textures help deliver added anti fatigue properties as well.

 To reduce the trip hazard from having a mat in the middle of the kitchen floor, many mats have a beveled edge that creates a ramped edge to eliminate the lip on the mat.